Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Our advocacy themes

-We work to bring affordable, safe, and high-quality nutrition to everyone, regardless of income level, taking advantage of our long-standing presence around the world.
-We advocate for sustainable diets for all:
+We work to bring affordable, safe high-quality and sustainable nutrition to everyone, regardless of income level, leveraging trust and recognition in our brand around the world, incorporating:

-- Product formulation - this includes reducing public health sensitive nutrients (sugars, sodium and saturated fats) and increasing positives such as whole grains, vegetables and micronutrients
+- Product formulation - reducing public health-sensitive ingredients, such as sugars, sodium and saturated fats, and increasing whole grains, vegetables and micronutrients

 - Responsible marketing to children